actionagenda/actionagenda/home.md

 When your to-do list gets bigger and complex, you need more than a simple check list.
 You’ll want to organize them so that you know what to do next.
 You’ll want to make a calendar event from it.
-You’ll want to overview what’s coming up in real time.ActionAgenda is a hybrid calendar and to-do planner packed with features.
+You’ll want to overview what’s coming up in real time.
+ActionAgenda is a hybrid calendar and to-do planner packed with features.
 Calendar syncs with iOS Calendars which syncs with Google, Yahoo, and MS Exchange automatically.
-To-do list syncs with iOS Reminders and Toodledo at the same time.GTD (Getting Things Done) is a proven methodology to free you from stress of managing complex tasks.
+To-do list syncs with iOS Reminders and Toodledo at the same time.
+GTD (Getting Things Done) is a proven methodology to free you from stress of managing complex tasks.

-###◆ Here’s short how-tos on using GTD with ActionAgenda:
+### ◆ Here’s short how-tos on using GTD with ActionAgenda:

 1. Put whatever comes to your mind in “Inbox” tab
 2. Do simple actionable stuffs right away (tap on checkbox to complete)